Controlling Tunnelblick with AppleScript

 Another way is to include the AppleScript commands in the command line with, for example,

-replacing configuration-name with the name of your configuration (and quoting the name if it contains spaces).
+replacing configuration-name with the name of your configuration.

 application n :